 9) Do I need batteries?

 Battery backup prices have come down significantly in the last few years and it is much more economical if you need them for a specific purpose or just peace of mind.
 If you are in an area with frequent power outages or it is a medical necessity or you just want the peace of mind of backup power anytime, it is possible to connect modern battery systems much easier today.

-Keep in mind, Urban areas connected to standard utility Grid are very stable and power outages are rare and or for short periods, but if you have stand alone solar, it will not operate in power outages, it is designed to shut off so utility workers can perform repairs without the risk of getting electrocuted.
+Keep in mind, Urban areas connected to standard utility Grid are very stable and power outages are rare and or for short periods, but if you have to stand-alone solar, it will not operate in power outages, it is designed to shut off so utility workers can perform repairs without the risk of getting electrocuted.

 Backup generators are also an option.

-10) Will I notice when It switches from Solar Power to Utility Power?
+10) Will I notice when my system switches from solar power to utility power?

-In most cases when you have a power outage and the system switches form utility power to back up power, it is seamless and not noticeable, depending what you are powering, the entire house or just critical appliances.
+In most cases when you have a power outage and the system switches from utility power to back up power, it is seamless and not noticeable, depending on what you are powering, the entire house, or just critical appliances.
 There are no lights blinking or motor surges.